Uncooked lean trimmed boneless chuck steak

 10 oz, pearl variety

-9 medium, peeled, cut in thirds (3 cups)
+9 medium, peeled, cut in thirds (about 3 cups)

 20 oz, trimmed, quartered